crowdchat/crowdchat.github.io/source/_posts/2013-11-06-identifying-real-humans-on-twitter.markdown

 categories: [Machine Learning, Dani Rayan]
 ---

+In CrowdChat platform, we have classified over 66M Twitter accounts and counting.
+The important precursor
+step: Finding out real-humans among those millions of accounts.
+This may appear as seemingly intuitive task for any average person, but is not so for the machines.
+This post descirbes how we approached the problem.
+The reader should refer further for the following concepts, but we will try to introduce them as briefly as possible.

+The of problem of identifying, if a twitter account belongs to real-human or not can be translated to the problem of identifying if their self-described bio belongs to a language class H.

+Lets assume for now, H is language class of all self-described bios that sound like written by Humans.
+And B is the language class of all bios that are written by Bots/Organization Accounts/Non-Humans.

+A given tweet (in English) is composed of set of character n-grams.
 #EM Algorithm

 Let’s recall the naive Bayes algorithm: given a tweet (a set of character n-grams), we estimate its language to be the language L that maximizes